tylermong/magellan-tsp/README.md

 -   **Tasnim**: Haversine Distance implementation that was used in each member's algorithm classes.
 Also did a generational evolutionary computation using permutation, elitism and Order Crossover, Partially Matched Crossover, and Cycle Crossover.
 -   **Owen**: Steepest and first hill climbing, including swap insertion and reversal mutations for both of them.
 -   **Michael**: Implemented Simulated Annealing, comparing insertion vs swap mutations across multiple randomized runs and reported best-tour rankings and runtime statistics.
--   **Tyler**: Created and managed the github for the entire project.
+-   **Tyler**: Created and managed the GitHub for the entire project.
 Created the framework for the project and implemented RepeatedNearestNeighbor.

 ## License